top of page

 Consultant Professor Stackhouse has given expert advice to lawyers in several North American jurisdictions; testimony to the British Columbia Supreme Court, Manitoba Human Rights Commission and the Canada Revenue Agency; confidential counsel to leaders of major congregations, charitable agencies, camps, and professional societies; and personal coaching to CEOs, physicians, industry leaders, pastors, lawyers, and politicians.
 His commentary has been featured by The New York Times, The Washington Post, The Globe and Mail, The Australian, national TV in North America and Australia, and many other media.

 Author Dr. Stackhouse has written or co-written more than a dozen books and has edited a handful more—seven (so far) with the Oxford University Press.
 He has published dozens of academic research papers and book chapters, and hundreds of op-eds and columns in major newspapers, magazines, and websites in Canada, the United States, and Australia.
 His work has been reviewed or quoted in media as diverse as The Atlantic, The Times Literary Supplement, CBC national radio, and Publisher’s Weekly.
-And he writes the back page column for Faith Today magazine.
+And for many years he wrote the back-page column for Faith Today magazine.
+Follow and check out his books on Good Reads here.

 Scholar John Stackhouse knows scholarship and he embraces its demands.
 He finished high school at 15, earned his Ph.D. in one of the world’s most challenging programs at 27, and was promoted to the rank of (full) Professor 10 years later.
 He has received more than a dozen research grants and has lectured at major universities on several continents.
 Public intellectuals offer opinions.
 Public scholars, like Dr. Stackhouse, offer research.
 (Check the footnotes.)